Skip to content

 7. The Costume Institute

-The Costume Institute collection holds more than 33,000 costumes and accessories representing five continents and seven centuries.
-Clothing and accessories for men, women, and children, from the fifteenth century to the present are on display in the collection.
-Some highlights of the collection include corsets, evening dresses, walking ensembles from the 1800’s, riding coats, court dresses and doublets from the 1600’s to 1700’s and dresses from designers houses such as House of Dior, House of Balenciaga and House of Givenchy.
+The Costume Institute collection holds over 33,000 costumes and accessories representing five continents and seven centuries.
+Clothing and accessories for men, women, and children from the fifteenth century to the present are on display in the collection.
+Some highlights of the collection include corsets, evening dresses, walking ensembles from the 1800s, riding coats, court dresses, and doublets from the 1600s to 1700s and dresses from designers houses such as House of Dior, House of Balenciaga and House of Givenchy.

 8. Drawings and Prints

-The Metropolitan Museum of Art’s collection of drawings and prints is out of this world with over 177,000 works.
-Some of the collections highlights comprise of Vincent Van Gogh’s Corridor in Asylum, Rembrandt’s Cottage Among Trees and Andy Warhol’s Marylin to name but a few.
+The Metropolitan Museum of Art’s collection of drawings and prints is out of this world, with over 177,000 works.
+Some of the collection’s highlights are Vincent Van Gogh’s Corridor in Asylum, Rembrandt’s Cottage Among Trees, and Andy Warhol’s Marylin, to name a few.

 9. Egyptian Art